JanJaapPoos/DRuMFISH/WP2.md

 Testing:
 An operating model was used to simulate the population dynamics of two life-histories, flatfish and rockfish, common on the US west coast.
 The HLs estimated by DCAC, DB-SRA and SS (10,000 parameter draws) were compared to the true overfishing level (OFL) for each life-history.
-* Four cases were created to explore the effect of mis-specifications of the biology-based parameters (natural mortality, M, and the ratio of FMSY to M) for the two life-histories: (1) M and FMSY/M were centred about the true values, (2) FMSY/M was centred about an incorrect value, (3) M was centred about an incorrect value and (4) M and FMSY/M were centred about incorrect values.
+* Four cases were created to explore the effect of mis-specifications of the biology-based parameters (natural mortality, M, and the ratio of F<sub>MSY</sub> to M) for the two life-histories: (1) M and F<sub>MSY</sub>/M were centred about the true values, (2) FMSY/M was centred about an incorrect value, (3) M was centred about an incorrect value and (4) M and F<sub>MSY</sub>/M were centred about incorrect values.
 Three catch histories were used to examine the effect of catch history on estimation performance: (1) constant catch, (2) ramp up and (3) ramp and decline.
 Three additional analyses were applied to DCAC to explore the implications of truncating the catch history: use only the years where the catches were at least (1) 10%, (2) 20% and (3) 30% of the maximum.
   * DCAC and DB-SRA were robust to mis-specification of the biology-based parameters for the flatfish life-history with estimates of the HL low relative to the true OFL values.
   * DCAC and DB-SRA were more sensitive to mis-specification of the distribution of M for the rockfish life-history, especially when both biology-based parameters were mis-specified.
 * A fifth case was created to examine the effect of an underestimation in the final depletion.